-Furthermore, assignees who received income for services rendered in Greece in Greece have the obligation to submit an income tax return for this income and pay corresponding tax thereon (if applicable).
+Furthermore, assignees who received income for services rendered in Greece have the obligation to submit an income tax return for this income and pay corresponding tax and solidarity contribution thereon (if applicable).

 What if the assignee comes back for a trip after residency has terminated?